Barbara Krauthamer

 Barbara Krauthamer (born 1967) is an American historian specializing in African-American history.
-She has been the dean of the College of Arts and Sciences at Emory University since 2023.
+She was the dean of the College of Arts and Sciences at Emory University since 2023, until she stepped down on January 6, 2026.
 Prior to this, Krauthamer was the dean of the College of Humanities and Fine Arts at the University of Massachusetts Amherst from 2020 until 2023.